ccn8-caleb/terraform-nexus/terraform-gcp/README.md

 </p>

 <p align="center">
-  A collection of Terraform building blocks for the Goocle Cloud Platform
+  A collection of Terraform building blocks for the Google Cloud Platform
 </p>